Japanese Bitter Oranges

 Inventory, lb : 0

-Japanese Bitter oranges are available in the late winter through early spring.
+Japanese Bitter oranges are available from mid-fall through winter.

-Japanese Bitter oranges are native to Asia, with initial concentrations found in parts of northeastern India, China, and Korea.
+Bitter oranges are native to Asia, with initial concentrations found in parts of northeastern India, China, and Korea.
 The oranges were introduced from China to Japan sometime before the 8th century and were planted as a tree for rootstock, landscape ornaments, and property barriers.
 Over time, specific types of bitter oranges became revered in Japan for their medicinal properties and unique cultivation habits.
-In the late 1800s, Japanese Bitter oranges were introduced to North America and became one of the most popular rootstocks for other citrus varieties in California.
+In the late 1800s, Japanese Bitter oranges were introduced to North America and became one of California's most popular rootstocks for other citrus varieties.
 Today Japanese Bitter oranges are found growing in the wild and in home gardens in Japan, Korea, China, and other parts of Asia, Australia, Argentina, and the United States.
 In Japan, the Wakayama and Shizuoka Prefectures are the main production areas, and the oranges are sold through local markets, grocers, and distributors.

 Recipes that include Japanese Bitter Oranges.
 One is easiest, three is harder.

 |The Spruce Eats||Bitter Orange Marinade (Marinado de Naranja Agria)|